 Paul Shannon is the Chief Financial Officer of Rio Tinto Iron Ore.
-In his role Paul has responsibility for finance, accounting, business development, business analysis and planning, strategy, joint venture management, risk management and warehouse and logistics.
+In his role Paul has responsibility for accounting and finance, business development, analysis and planning, strategy, transformation, joint venture management, risk management and warehouse and logistics.

-Paul has over 20 years of experience in accounting, financial and commercial roles in mining and auditing and prior to his current role has held a variety of roles for Rio Tinto within their iron ore, copper and corporate businesses.
+Paul has over 25 years of experience in accounting, financial and commercial roles in mining and auditing and prior to his current role has held a variety of roles for Rio Tinto within their iron ore, copper and corporate businesses.

-Paul is a member of the General Council of The Chamber of Commerce and Industry of Western Australia, Director of WASO Holdings Ltd and WA Venues & Events Pty Ltd and board member of the Rio Tinto Community Investment Fund.
+Paul is a member of the General Council of The Chamber of Commerce and Industry of Western Australia and Director of WASO Holdings Ltd and WA Venues & Events Pty Ltd.